agbowman/regex_search/README.md

 ### can be whichever regex patters you specify in the advanced_patterns array. examples shown below

 # User input
 ### When you run the program with python regex_search.py in your project folder (wherever you stored the regex_search.py file), the command line interface will walk you through all of the steps for filtering your search with brief explinations on what you would need to enter.
+There are checks in place to make sure you entered a valid path. please look out for those messages!

 ### example of prompt
 ```